 Have you ever seen a skeleton key?

-If you visit during the Halloween months, this spot is an excellent place to have a family photo made.
+If you visit during the Halloween months, this spot is an excellent place to have a family photo taken.

 There’s usually a PhotoPass photographer present if you have the Memory Maker purchase.
 If not, ask if they’ll take a photo with your camera or phone.